jasonlryan/BarillaRMGPT/docs/project/text_input.md

 # Multiline Text Input Implementation Plan

-## Phase 1: Switch to Textarea
+## Phase 1: Switch to Textarea ✅

-1. First check:
+1. First check: ✅
-   - Can we find a textarea component in the existing UI library?
+   - Can we find a textarea component in the existing UI library? ✅ (No - created new one)
-   - If not, do we need to create one?
+   - If not, do we need to create one? ✅ (Created new Textarea component)
-   - CHECKPOINT: Show component choice before making any changes
+   - CHECKPOINT: Show component choice before making any changes ✅

-## Phase 2: Basic Implementation
+## Phase 2: Basic Implementation ✅

-1. Update ChatInput.tsx:
+1. Update ChatInput.tsx: ✅
-   - Change to textarea component
+   - Change to textarea component ✅
-   - Keep all existing props/functionality
+   - Keep all existing props/functionality ✅
-   - CHECKPOINT: Show proposed changes before making them
+   - CHECKPOINT: Show proposed changes before making them ✅
-   - CHECKPOINT: Test that basic input still works as before
+   - CHECKPOINT: Test that basic input still works as before ✅

 ## Phase 3: Add Shift+Enter

-1. Add keyboard handling:
+1. Add keyboard handling: ✅

-   - Add simple detection of Shift+Enter
+   - Add simple detection of Shift+Enter ✅
-   - Test it logs correctly
+   - Test it logs correctly ⏳
-   - CHECKPOINT: Verify detection works before adding any behavior
+   - CHECKPOINT: Verify detection works before adding any behavior ⏳

 2. Implement newline behavior:
    - Add newline on Shift+Enter